 by 1900, the use of amalgam as a restorative material had become the standard of care.

-5. INNOVATIONS IN TECHNIQUE AND TECHONOLOGY- 20TH CENTURY
+5. INNOVATIONS IN TECHNIQUE AND TECHNOLOGY- 20TH CENTURY

 Orville & Wilbur Wright Fly the First Heavier-than-Air Powered Aircraft.
-In the same year, an American dentist Charles Land introduced the use of porcelain in crowns, which led to a new era of aesthetic dentistry.
+The same year saw an American dentist Charles Land introduced the use of porcelain in crowns, which led to a new era of aesthetic dentistry.

 In 1905, Albert Einstein was widely acknowledged to be one of the greatest physicists of all time.
-Einstein is best known for developing the theory of relativity, but he also made important contributions to the development of the theory of quantum mechanics.
+Einstein is best known for developing the theory of relativity.
+He also made important contributions to the development of the theory of quantum mechanics.
 Einstein shows the equivalence of energy and matter (E = mc2).

-In 1907, American dentist William Taggart introduced a precision casting machine that allowed dentists to create gold restorations of great accuracy with minimum tooth removal.
+In 1907, American dentist William Taggart introduced a precision casting machine.
+It allowed dentists to create gold restorations of great accuracy with minimum tooth removal.

-In 1908, Greene Vardiman Black, the leading reformer and educator of American dentistry, publishes his monumental two-volume treatise Operative Dentistry, which remains the essential clinical dental text for fifty years.
-Black later develops techniques for filling teeth, standardizes operative procedures and instrumentation, develops an improved amalgam, and pioneers the use of visual aids for teaching dentistry.
+In 1908, Greene Vardiman Black, the leading reformer and educator of American dentistry, publishes his monumental two-volume treatise Operative Dentistry.
+It remains the essential clinical dental text for fifty years.
+Black later develops techniques for filling teeth, standardizes operative procedures and instrumentation.
+And he develops an improved amalgam, pioneering the use of visual aids for teaching dentistry.